Nursing Generic Program A.A.S.

 Allow up to six weeks for the processing of the transfer credit.
 Having all coursework posted to the applicant record will allow nursing program admissions officials to access course grades for the consideration of the applicant.

 Please Note: Lack of grades for required coursework means the applicant will not be considered for admission.
-It is the applicant's responsibility to make certain all transcripts reflecting degree-requirement courses are evident in the admissions record.
+It is the applicant's responsibility to make certain all transcripts reflecting degree-requirement courses are evident in the admissions record and have been credited.

 General education courses required - at least 3 of the 4 courses must be completed prior to applying.
 Any remaining prerequisite course needs to be completed prior to starting the nursing program.
 The courses required are: